BRF S.A.: History

 In September 2014, BRF sold its dairy assets to the French group Lactalis for R$1.8 billion.
 Among the sold assets are brands such as Batavo, Cotochés, and Elegê.
 According to BRF, the decision of selling the dairy division was a consequence of the low return the company was getting from it.
 In that same month, Claudio Galeazzi announced he is leaving the group's presidency and the executive Pedro Faria takes his place, effective January 2015.

 In 2015, BRF became the first Brazilian company to invest in offering Green Bonds, which are debt securities that come with a guarantee that all resources collected will be invested in environmentally responsible projects.
 In that year, 50.2% of BRF's income came from the international market (export).

 Following through with the strategic plan of turning the company global, during that same year, in Asia, SATS BRF was created in Singapore; in China, BRF launched a line of snacks with the Sadia brand; in the Middle East, Qatar National Import and Export (QNIE) was partially acquired; in Argentina, they acquired iconic brands such as Vieníssima (sausages), Goodmark (hamburgers) and Manty and Delícia (margarine) through the Avex and QuickFood subsidiaries.

 Back in Brazil, still in 2015, Perdigão went back to acting in strategic categories (ham and smoked sausage amongst others) after being away from the market for three years, as agreed with the CADE during the Sadia and Perdigão merger.

 In 2016, the Sadia Halal subsidiary was created, which manages the assets related to producing, distributing, and selling food to Muslim markets.
 A deal was made with FFM Berhad as well, ensuring the cooperation between the two companies with FFM Further Processing SDN BHD ("FFP"), a food processing company based out of Malaysia.
 Also in 2016, BRF sealed an investing deal with COFCO Meat, a Chinese food producer focused on swine, with vertically integrated operations in all chains of that industry segment.

 At the beginning of 2017, BRF began the operations of its subsidiary OneFoods, focused on the halal market.
 Headquartered in Dubai, in the United Arab Emirates, the company came into the market already as the biggest halal animal protein company in the world.
 It arrives in Turkey, the largest consumer of halal chicken on the planet, to take over the operations of Banvit, the biggest poultry producer and market leader in the country.

 In 2021, BRF started to invest in cultured meat research through Aleph Farms, expecting to bring it to market by 2024.

+In September 2025, the firm completed the merger of its operations with those of Marfrig, forming a new entity called MBRF Global Foods Company.